NethermindEth/starknet-p2p-tests/README.md

 This project contains peer-to-peer (P2P) tests for the Starknet network.
 It is inspired by Ziggurat (https://github.com/runziggurat) but written in Go.

-## Overview

-Starknet is a permissionless decentralized Validity-Rollup (often referred to as ZK-Rollup).
-It operates as a Layer 2 network over Ethereum, enabling any dApp to achieve unlimited scale for its computation without compromising Ethereum's composability and security.

-This project focuses on testing the peer-to-peer communication aspects of the Starknet network, with a particular emphasis on conformance, performance, and resilience tests.

 ## Purpose

 The main purposes of these tests are: